How to Buy Tickets to the 2026 World Cup

 Per The Athletic on Sep 03, there will be multiple phases for 2026:

-• Phase 1 – Lottery Draw (Visa Card holders only)
+• Phase 1 – Random Lottery (Visa Card holders only)

 • Similar to Phase 1, but without Visa Card requirement